-One of the reasons Chinjao Rosu is so popular in Japan is because it takes no time to prepare.
+One of the reasons Chinjao Rosu is so popular in Japan is because it takes almost no time to prepare.
 It’s perfect for busy weeknights or when you’re craving a simple, comforting meal.
 Stir-fry is a quick method of cooking, and you only need a side of steamed rice to complement the robust flavors of this dish.
-So, let’s learn how to make Beef and Green Pepper Stir Fry!
+So, let’s learn how to make Beef and Green Pepper Stir-Fry!

 What is Chinjao Rosu?